mytarget-test-team/seismograph/docs/selenium_case.rst

-if you want to get browser for other methods that you can use decorator for that.
+if you want to get browser for other methods that you can to use "require_browser" decorator for that.

 .. code-block:: python